TejasPatil01/Netflix-India/README.md

 This is a **Netflix India clone** created using **HTML**, **CSS**, and **JavaScript**.
 The project replicates the core user interface and basic functionality of the Netflix India platform.

+## Live Demo

+You can view the live version of this project here: [Netflix India Clone Live](https://tejaspatil01.github.io/Netflix-India/)

 ## Features

 - **Responsive UI**: A fully responsive design that works seamlessly on desktop, tablet, and mobile devices.